 We created a lot of content that could live in the same time as ‘Black Mirror’ takes place

 The website was dark and we created a lot of content that could live in the same time as ‘Black Mirror’ takes place and so it worked really well because it was a such a good fit for our audience with the focus on tech, but it also was very clear that it was a partner content.
 It’s very important that we’re not misleading our audience but in a way that will be interesting and entertaining to our audience.”

 Readers will know if a brand is trying to shoehorn their message into the content

 “Native should be in the voice of the publisher above all.
-If a brand partner is trying to sort of shoehorn their message into the content a little too much the reader is going to say, “OK, this is this an advertisement I don’t want to read this.
-This isn’t providing me any value.”
+If a brand partner is trying to sort of shoehorning their message into the content a little too much the reader is going to say, “OK, this is this an advertisement I don’t want to read this.
+This isn’t providing me with any value.”

 So I think it’s important to keep in mind who your end reader is and if this story is going to be valuable to them and tell the story in a way that’s going to add value and don’t try to you know sort of shoehorn the message in there.”

 “When brands come to Mashable to create native advertising it’s because of who our audience is.
 They want to reach that audience and we’re the experts in creating content for that audience.